postdicom/cloud-pacs-api/README.md

 <img src="images/api_main_page.jpg"/>

 To use PostDICOM Cloud API, you need to have the Account Key and the API Key.
-You can get these keys, add <a href="https://www.postdicom.com/en/cloud-pacs#pricing" <a href="https://www.postdicom.com/en/cloud-pacs#pricing">API for Premium Plan</a> to your PostDICOM subscription.
+You can get these keys, add <a href="https://www.postdicom.com/en/cloud-pacs#pricing">API for Premium Plan</a> to your PostDICOM subscription.
 Then, goto "Settings->Cloud API Settings" page to see and copy  these keys.

 <img src="images/api_viewer.jpg"/>